lena-will/GDP-nowcasting/README.md

 ```

 ## Introduction
 This repository holds the code for my seminar project on GDP nowcasting using Google Trends Data.
+It mainly follows Ferrara and Simoni (2022) with an additional comparison to the elastic net estimator (Zou and Hastie (2005)).

 ## Data Sources
 + Google Trends Data scraped via the ```gtrendsR``` function (find code in ```getGTD.R``` and data in ```gtd_categories.csv```)